Timber Mountain Log Ride: History

 The original concept of the Timber Mountain Log Ride was not a log flume, but rather a roller coaster which appeared to float in a trough.
 However, after discussions with Arrow Development co-founders Ed Morgan and Karl Bacon, the ride's designer Bud Hurlbut chose to use a log flume ride system.
 The development of scenes throughout the ride saw Walter Knott approve the ride for construction.
 The initial $3.5 million cost for the ride was funded by the Hurlbut Amusement Company, with the ride later being sold to the park.

-Timber Mountain Log Ride opened on July 11, 1969 with John Wayne on its inaugural ride.
+Timber Mountain Log Ride opened on July 11, 1969, with John Wayne on its inaugural ride.

 During December 2012, Knott's Berry Farm decided to give the attraction a major overhaul and upgrade.
 This was beginning of a major change in the park's direction with moving back into themed attractions.
 The park's owner, Cedar Fair, had originally planned to add another major roller coaster in Knott's Ghost Town area.
 However, with a change in leadership at the park and Cedar Fair, it was decided to cancel the plans for another roller coaster.
 Instead, Knott's used those funds to begin a major refurbishment and upgrade to the Timber Mountain Log Ride.

 On January 6, 2013, the ride closed to undergo a five-month renovation done by Garner Holt Productions to include animatronic figures and new scenes, while retaining its theme of a lumber camp.
 The park's in-house staff also assisted in the renovation of the ride by adding roughly 100 sequoia trees, a distinctive feature of the mountain.
 The ride reopened on May 31, 2013.

 On July 11, 2019, the park celebrated the 50th anniversary of the Timber Mountain Log Ride.
 As part of the celebration, 2 new animatronics were added (designed by Garner Holt) and all 30 logs were retrofitted with individual seats (similar to Tiana's Bayou Adventure at nearby Disneyland) as opposed to the previous lap sitting seat design.
 Most of the logs feature 3 or 4 individual seats.
-Another major improvement made to the ride was the addition of a soundtrack.
-An exclusive soundtrack was developed for the ride by Krazy Kirk and the Hillbillies, giving a much improved ride experience.
+Another update made to the ride was the addition of a soundtrack by Krazy Kirk and the Hillbillies.